Some federal lawmakers worried about voter disinformation ahead of midterms - NewsBreak

 Some federal lawmakers worried about voter disinformation ahead of midterms

-Some Democrats say the false claims about the 2020 election being stolen from former President Donald Trump are a major example of election disinformation.
+Some Democrats said the false claims about the 2020 election being stolen from former President Donald Trump are a major example of election disinformation.

-While some Republicans say political speech still needs to be protected as free speech.
+While some Republicans said political speech still needs to be protected as free speech.

-Experts say disinformation is false content created to intentionally harm a certain group of people or organization.
+Experts said disinformation is false content created to intentionally harm a certain group of people or organization.

-Members of the nonpartisan organization Common Cause say they’ve tracked an increase in disinformation online in 2016 and 2018 with a significant surge in voting related disinformation during the 2020 election cycle.
+Members of the nonpartisan organization Common Cause said they’ve tracked an increase in disinformation online in 2016 and 2018 with a significant surge in voting-related disinformation during the 2020 election cycle.

-Several Republicans say they want to focus on making sure elections are run fairly and remain secure.
+Several Republicans said they want to focus on making sure elections are run fairly and remain secure.

-Some GOP lawmakers also blame democrats of spreading misinformation about some of the new election laws in the South.
+Some GOP lawmakers also blame democrats for spreading misinformation about some of the new election laws in the South.

 Common Cause believes social companies should do more to regulate misinformation and disinformation from circulating on its platforms.